ibexa/documentation-developer/docs/guide/search/sort_clause_reference/field_sort_clause.md

 ## Arguments

 - `typeIdentifier` - string representing the identifier of the Content Type to which the Field belongs
-- `fieldIdentifier` - string representing the identified of the Field to sort by
+- `fieldIdentifier` - string representing the identifier of the Field to sort by
 - `sortDirection` (optional) - Query or LocationQuery constant, either `Query::SORT_ASC` or `Query::SORT_DESC`.

 ## Example